thenexthub/Codira/docs/DifferentiableProgramming.md

     differentiation).
 Extending a differentiation DSL beyond these limitations is difficult and may require extra boilerplate: see below.

 -   They typically involve some boilerplate.
-As a host language, Swift currently supports limited metaprogramming for reducing boilerplate code.
-For example, libraries cannot define automatic conformance derivation for library protocols (though Swift provides it for `Equatable`, `Hashable`, and `Codable`), so users must write boilerplate conformances for their custom types.
+As a host language, Codira currently supports limited metaprogramming for reducing boilerplate code.
+For example, libraries cannot define automatic conformance derivation for library protocols (though Codira provides it for `Equatable`, `Hashable`, and `Codable`), so users must write boilerplate conformances for their custom types.

 -   They are limited by the metaprogramming capabilities of the host language.
-    It is not currently possible to define non-trivial code transformations (e.g. reverse-mode automatic differentiation) in a Swift library on Swift code.
-(Note: SwiftSyntax enables Swift AST transformations but has the extra indirection of parsing Swift code from a file - it is not possible to evaluate transformed Swift code from the same file without a general "eval" mechanism.)
+    It is not currently possible to define non-trivial code transformations (e.g. reverse-mode automatic differentiation) in a Codira library on Codira code.
+(Note: CodiraSyntax enables Codira AST transformations but has the extra indirection of parsing Codira code from a file - it is not possible to evaluate transformed Codira code from the same file without a general "eval" mechanism.)
 To cope with this, some DSLs require explicit program "graph" building and/or global mutable data structures to mimic the effects of code transformation, which obfuscate the original transformation semantics.